National Disability Navigator Resource Collaborative

 Persons with disabilities lacking current health insurance face multiple options under the Affordable Care Act including Medicaid in their state, possible Medicaid buy-in in their state, possible Medicaid expansion in their state, and Exchange-Marketplace insurance coverage.
 In addition, those individuals who previously enrolled through the marketplace face issues with reenrollment including eligibility redeterminations and changes in qualified health plans.
 The NDNRC is an initiative aimed at providing cross-disability information and support to Navigators and other enrollment specialists thereby ensuring people with disabilities receive accurate information when selecting, enrolling and/or reenrolling in insurance through the Affordable Care Act Marketplaces.

-The NDNRC will continue to provide technical assistance as it has in the first two years, through its website (http://www.nationaldisabilitynavigator.org/), the “Guide to Disability for Healthcare Insurance Marketplace Navigators,” Fact Sheets, state resources, blog posts, weekly email newsletters, webinars, social media postings, 1:1 navigator technical assistance and meetings/conference presentations.
+The NDNRC will provide technical assistance as it has in the first two years, through its website (http://www.nationaldisabilitynavigator.org/), the “Guide to Disability for Healthcare Insurance Marketplace Navigators,” Fact Sheets, state resources, blog posts, weekly email newsletters, webinars, social media postings, 1:1 navigator technical assistance and meetings/conference presentations.
 In Year Three, the NDNRC will build on success of prior years and work to create more capacity at the state and community level by increasing outreach and enrollment efforts in order to bridge the gap between the knowledge of navigators and enrollment specialists and the needs of people with disabilities to ensure proper enrollment coverage.
 This will be accomplished by expanding our Community Outreach Collaboratives (COCs).
 Additionally, the NDNRC will continue to put out new materials aimed at helping navigators and other enrollment specialists as they assist specific populations of individuals within the disability community.

 In Year Two, the NDNRC launched the COC initiative in order to engage in dissemination and outreach activities to assist enrollment.
 The COCs two primary tasks were: 1) build cross-disability collaborations with other disability organizations; and 2) have the cross-disability collaboration work as a dissemination and outreach resource with their local and/or state navigators and assisters.
 In Year Two, the NDNRC funded 11 COCs to perform those functions.
 In Year Three, the NDNRC is expanding to seven new locations in six different states.
 This will also ensure coverage in all 10 of the HHS Regions.
 The prior 11 COCs, listed by HHS Region, were as follows: